Skip to content

 Reverse Proxy

-When setting up Nginx as a reverse proxy, make sure to listen on HTTPS (port 443) and proxy to your services.
+To use Nginx as a reverse proxy, configure it to listen on HTTPS (port 443) and forward requests to your backend services.

 nginx